MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

 If you need to add conditional logic to your multistep form, you first need to identify the condition by adding the Dataverse column logical name and the evaluation you want to perform.
 The logical name of a column can be found by viewing the column configuration in [Data workspace](../configure/data-workspace-tables.md).

-In the steps below, we'll check to see if an applicant is pursuing a Masters degree.
+In our example below, we'll check to see if an applicant is pursuing a Masters degree.
 If a user is pursuing an advanced degree, they'll be directed to extra steps.
 Other applicants will skip that step.
+Feel free to add a condition based on your own business processes.

-Conditional and redirect steps are configured in the **Portal Management app**.
+We will add a redirect step at the end of the process to navigate the user back to the home page.

-1. In the design studio select the ellipses **...** from the left toolbar, and select **Portal Management**.
+Conditional and redirect steps are configured in the [Portal Management app](../configure/portal-management-app.md).

 1. In the design studio, on the multistep form, select the dropdown listing all the steps of the multistep form, choose the **Portal Management App** link.